Nebil1/E-Commerce/README.md

 ```bash
  dotnet add package Stripe.net --version 39.119.0
 ```
-4. Open SQL Server Management Studio and in the "Connect to Database Engine" window type the following:
+**4. Open SQL Server Management Studio and in the "Connect to Database Engine" window type the following:**
 ```bash
   Servername: .\SQLEXRPESS
   Authentication: Windows Authentication
 ```
-5. Everything is setup now!
-You can run the Visual Studio Project by clicking on run button named IIS Express.
+**5. Everything is setup now!
+You can run the Visual Studio Project by clicking on run button named IIS Express.**